[sticky entry] Sticky: an easy catch-all

 oldmanatom: (tragic consequences)

 Also on lots of other sites.
+See the tag page if you're looking for something specific.

 This is a writing journal.
 That means, by default, the only things I "own" are the stories I write.
 I do not claim ownership to any of the characters, series, or other copyrighted entities in this journal.
 I'm not making money off them, either, or I'd probably be a lot more productive.